 I really can’t knock a lot of the dieting and weight loss plans that are available on the market.
 They all have their place and they all have a success rate that I’ve benefited from – numerous times.
-4 weeks ago I decided to give up sugar and alcohol.
+A year ago last September I decided to give up sugar and I’ve loved the results!

 I’m eating clean.
-No (unhealthy) carbs, no sugar, and no alcohol.
+No (unhealthy) carbs and very limited sugar.
 I know right?
-It’s a lot to bite off, so to speak, but I’ve been at it for over a month now.
+It’s a lot to bite off, so to speak, but I’ve been at it for over a year now.
 I found myself always struggling around the holidays to start this diet or that… whatever new trend that maybe THIS TIME… would stick.
 What I’m learning about myself is that diets just don’t work for me.
 But a lifestyle change does.
 Instead of worrying about the scale and what I look like, I’m finding that I’m loving how I FEEL with this new way of life.

 Full of energy and excitement, not being exhausted all the time… it’s FABULOUS.
-And seeing that September is about all things organic, I thought it was the perfect time for me to share this with you!
+And seeing that September is about all things organic and it’s been a whole YEAR since I got off the sugar train, I thought it was the perfect time for me to share this with you!

 #OrganicSeptember is a month-long campaign which aims to raise awareness of Organic products, and the brands, producers and farmers who bring them to us in the UK.

 Why go organic?

 Organic produce contains fewer pesticides.
 Chemicals such as fungicides, herbicides, and insecticides are widely used in conventional agriculture and residues remain on (and in) the food we eat.

 Organic food is often fresher because it doesn’t contain preservatives that make it last longer.
 Organic produce is often (but not always, so watch where it is from) produced on smaller farms near where it is sold.